mmai/piquetBook/index.md

 92 PIQUET.

 ten added); a trio if good counts three.
 Anyquatorze is good against a trio; thus, four tensare good against three aces.
 If each player hasa quatorze the highest is good; the same if eachhas a trio; and, as in the case of sequences, any-thing that is good enables the player to count allsmaller combinations of four or three in his hand,and nullifies any that the adversary may hold ofintermediate value.
-For example:&mdash;A has fourtens and three knaves; B, three aces.
+For example:-A has fourtens and three knaves; B, three aces.
 A. scoresfourteen for tens, and three for knaves; and Bdoes not count his aces.

-A quatorze or trio is called thus:&mdash;"Four aces,""Three queens," or as the case may be.
+A quatorze or trio is called thus:-"Four aces,""Three queens," or as the case may be.
 Theyounger hand then says, "Good," or " Not good,"as before.
 The cards of a quatorze or trio arenever shown on the table.
 The adversary, how-ever, has a right to demand their production ifhe thinks fit.

 The reason that quatorzes are not shown isthat when aces, kings, queens, knaves, or tensare called, the adversary knows what the cardsare.
 When a player might hold a quatorze, butonly calls three of that rank (as, e.g.^ A calls threekings, when he might have held four), the adver-sary is entitled to know which card is not reckoned.In the case of the example given, B might say,"Show your kings," by which means he wouldascertain the king that is not called.
 But theusual course is for B to say, "Which king doyou not reckon?", and A is bound to reply.